shelbyspees/intro-to-tracing-slos/slides.md

 - define basic SLIs
 - add *custom* instrumentation
 - observe and learn
-- define fancy SLIs
+- define :sparkles: fancy :sparkles: SLIs

-^ you're not going to do all this in one day what you learn from your trace data will be super valueable, and you might
+^ you can start tracking latency and errors with OpenTelemetry right now and then over time you can instrument the most critical parts of your service and decide whether you need to further refine your SLIs to get the best

+# [fit] thanks for watching!